Gormiti (2008 TV series)

 Gormiti (Italian: Gormiti, che miti or Gormiti - Il ritorno dei Signori della Natura) is an animated series co-produced by Giochi Preziosi Group and Marathon Media, based on the Italian Gormiti toy line.
 It consisted of three seasons with 65 episodes.
-The first season, titled Gormiti: The Lords of Nature Return!, premiered on October 27, 2008.
-The second season, Gormiti: The Supreme Eclipse Era! debuted on October 29, 2009, while the third season, Gormiti: The Neorganic Evolution, aired on October 30, 2010.
+The first season, titled Gormiti: The Lords of Nature Return!, premiered on 27 October 2008.
+The second season, Gormiti: The Supreme Eclipse Era! debuted on 29 October 2009, while the third season, Gormiti: The Neorganic Evolution, aired on 30 October 2010.

 It was broadcast for the first time on Italia 1 and Canal J from 27 October 2008.
-It aired on October 5, 2009 on Cartoon Network in the United States, and on CITV and Nicktoons in the United Kingdom.
+It aired on 5 October 2009 on Cartoon Network in the United States, and on CITV and Nicktoons in the United Kingdom.
 The second season returned to the USA and Canada in Summer 2012.

 The series had high ratings worldwide and received positive reviews.
 A new CGI series, titled Gormiti Nature Unleashed, began airing in Italy in 2012, followed by a third series in 2018.

 Plot

 The show follows two brothers, Nick and Toby, who discover that they have the power to transform into powerful creatures known as Gormitis.
 Their two friends Jessica and Lucas join the fight, and together they harness the power of the four elements.
-Now it is up to them to save their world, and many others, from destruction theats.
+Now it is up to them to save their world, and many others, from threats of destruction.